-- Human Rights Policy (2022) that reflects our commitment to comply with the Universal Declaration of Human Rights when conducting business; - Environmental Policy (2022), Quality Policy (2022), Product Safety Policy (2022) and Health and Safety Policy (2022) that set our commitment to provide safe, effective, quality and fit for purpose systems, products, and services to customers, in compliance with good practice, applicable international and national standards and all legal obligations; - Social Accountability Manual (2022) that reiterates Hitachi Rail's commitment to the highest standards of ethics and sustainable development by respecting and implementing the principles of Standard SA8000 (Social Accountability) for human rights and workers' rights; - Corporate Social Responsibility Governance Manual (2022) that sets out our strategic objectives in relation to Corporate Social Responsibility (CSR) and identifies the roles and responsibilities of our Social Performance Team and CSR & Sustainability Committee in supporting the application of the United Nations Global Compact to our business; - Integrated Risk Management Framework Manual (2021) that describes our integrated risk management (IRM) framework, which provides assurance on IRM activities through the organisation, both at enterprise and project level; - Respect in the Workplace, Workplace Harassment and Workplace Violence Policy and Program (2023) describes Hitachi's responsibility, in co-operation with its employees, to take every reasonable precaution in the circumstances to protect the health and safety of its employees, establish and maintain a respectful work environment, free from violence, harassment and discrimination and comply with all applicable provincial legislative obligations. - Other written employment practices and procedures that ensure fair recruitment and treatment of our workforce.
+- Human Rights Policy (2025) that reflects our commitment to comply with the Universal Declaration of Human Rights when conducting business; - Health, Safety and Environment Policy (2025) and Quality and Product and Product Safety Policy (2025) that set our commitment to provide safe, effective, quality and fit for purpose systems, products, and services to customers, in compliance with good practice, applicable international and national standards and all legal obligations; - Conflict Minerals Policy (2025) that states our commitment to responsible procurement activities to ensure that the procurement of materials containing conflict minerals and cobalt does not encourage human rights violations, including child labour; - Social Accountability Manual (2022) that reiterates Hitachi Rail's commitment to the highest standards of ethics and sustainable development by respecting and implementing the principles of Standard SA8000 (Social Accountability) for human rights and workers' rights; - Corporate Social Responsibility Governance Manual (2022) that sets out our strategic objectives in relation to Corporate Social Responsibility (CSR) and identifies the roles and responsibilities of our Social Performance Team and CSR & Sustainability Committee in supporting the application of the United Nations Global Compact to our business; - Integrated Risk Management Framework Manual (2021) that describes our integrated risk management (IRM) framework, which provides assurance on IRM activities through the organisation, both at enterprise and project level; - Respect in the Workplace, Workplace Harassment and Workplace Violence Policy and Program (2023) describes Hitachi's responsibility, in co-operation with its employees, to take every reasonable precaution in the circumstances to protect the health and safety of its employees, establish and maintain a respectful work environment, free from violence, harassment and discrimination and comply with all applicable provincial legislative obligations. - Other written employment practices and procedures that ensure fair recruitment and treatment of our workforce.